azer/react-analyzer/README.md

 - Detects default props (`({ items = [] })` and prop types (`component.propTypes =`)
 - Processes generic types and utility types

-**Not included:**
+**Scope:**

-It only returns React components.
-You can easily tweak it for other frameworks or exported variables, functions, interfaces etc.
+Focused on React component analysis but internally scans all variables, functions, interfaces in given files.
+Can be extended for other frameworks, etc.

 ## Install